api-platform/docs/core/serialization.md

 ```

 The problem here is that the **$parent** property become automatically an embedded object.
-Beside, the property won't be shown on the OpenAPi view.
+Besides, the property won't be shown on the OpenAPI view.

 To force the **$parent** property to be used as an IRI, add an **@ApiProperty(readableLink=false, writableLink=false)** annotation:
 ```php